Jean-Martin Moye: Missionary

 During his time at the abbey, Moye had two important developments in his life, the first being making the acquaintance of a local priest, Antoine Raulin, who had worked to develop education in the region.
 He also came to the decision to offer his services as a missionary to Asia.
 That following October he enrolled in the seminary of the Foreign Missions Society of Paris, which specialized in that work.
 He returned to Lorraine the following spring, where he visited the volunteers, now a religious institute called the Sisters of Providence, as well as preaching parish missions throughout the region.
 Apparently believing that he would not return from China, where he was to be sent, he formally renounced his family inheritance.

-After completing the training period at the seminary, Moye was assigned to serve in the Apostolic Vicariate of Sichuan.
+After completing the training period at the seminary, Moye was assigned to serve in the Apostolic Vicariate of Szechwan (Sichuan, western China).
 He then put the care of the Sisters of Providence in the hands of two colleagues who were admirers of their work, one of them being Raulin.
 He also appointed Marie Morel as their first Mother Superior.
-He left France for China on 30 December 1771.
-He would spend ten years in the Chinese missions, not returning to Paris until 6 June 1784.
+He left France for Sichuan on 30 December 1771.
+He would spend ten years in the Sichuanese missions, not returning to Paris until 6 June 1784.
 Nine years of mission work, frequently interrupted by persecution and imprisonment, made him realize the necessity of Chinese help.
-In 1782 he founded the "Christian Virgins", religious women following the rules of the Congregation of Providence at home, devoting themselves to the care of the sick and to the Christian instruction of Chinese women and children in their own homes.
+In 1773, he was appointed provicar in Eastern Szechwan (future Archdiocese of Chongqing) and Kweichow (future Archdiocese of Guiyang).
+The next year, he began evangelizing in Guizhou with a Sichuanese missionary, Benoît Sen. In 1782 he founded the "Christian Virgins", religious women following the rules of the Congregation of Providence at home, devoting themselves to the care of the sick and to the Christian instruction of Chinese women and children in their own homes.